Diversity, Equity & Inclusion at MCDS

 Affinity Groups are intentionally designed to create a safe space for students, faculty/staff, or parents to discuss topics of interest, support one another, and explore one’s affinity experience.
 All affinity groups are supported by the Head of School and the Division Heads.
 Student affinity groups in Upper School are optional and meet approximately once a month.
-Student input is used to form desired affinity spaces, and last year, students chose to establish race based affinity spaces, including an affinity group for students of color and an affinity group for white students.
+Student input is used to form desired affinity spaces, and it was students who chose to establish race-based affinity spaces, including affinity groups for students of color and an affinity group for white students.

 Parent Education We strive to provide quality parent

 - Cristen Brew -psychotherapist, educator, LGBTQ

 - Elizabeth Scott - psychotherapist, body image focus

 - Julie Lythcott-Haims - writer, parenting focus

 - Rosetta Lee - diversity speaker, trainer, and educator